Gulliver72/timestamp-create-account/README.md

 PHP 7.0 or above

 ## Authors
-- 2020 by Gulliver72 - transferred to Github, reworked as a system module and entered to the MMLC
+- 2020 by Gulliver72 - transferred to Github, reworked as a system module and entered in MMLC
 - 2019 by p3e Zeitstempel Create Account 2019-10-23

 ## Contributing